 Placement tests can be found here.
 The tests for the 3rd Edition may be used for all the Singapore maths programs we sell.

 Which Singapore maths program do I choose?

 This is probably our most asked question.
 How do the programs differ?
-In order to choose the right Singapore maths program you need to prioritise the features.
-Do you want metric mesures only or imperial as well?
+In order to choose the Singapore maths program that’s right for you need to prioritise the features.
+Do you want metric measures only or imperial as well?
 Does American money bother you, or do you want the same money denominations as Australian currency?
 Do you want a program that is currently used in Singapore?
 Is price important?
 The answers to these will determine which program you choose and we have put together a table of these and additional features to help you.